 150 ml strong coffee for instance Espresso OR

-150 ml boiling water, plus 15 ml instant coffee granules
+150 ml boiling water mixed with 15 ml strong instant coffee granules

 50 ml Kahlua or similar coffee liqueur

 chocolate drizzle (see below) or chocolates (e.g. Cadbury Whispers)

 Place the cream, milk and sugar into a saucepan and bring to boil.
 Reduce heat and simmer gently for 5 minutes.
 Remove from heat.

 Place the gelatine into a 500 ml ovenproof jug or bowl and add the coffee or water and the instant coffee granules.
 Microwave on MEDIUM for 30 seconds – 1 minute or stand over the steam of simmering water until melted.

 Add the gelatine and liqueur to the cream and mix well until evenly blended.

 Pour the mixture into individual small or one large bowl to set.

 Garnish with the cream and/or chocolate drizzle or chocolates.